 According to research, frequent Jasmine Herbal Tea consumption can activate numerous intracellular antioxidants.
 These interact well with gastrointestinal enzymes to promote healthy bowel function.
 A little too much information?
 We know.
 But it all helps in the end!

 Research Shows a Reduced Risks of Cancer

-Before we get into this one, it is important to note that studies are still in their preliminary stage; however, early findings have been promising.
+Before we get into this one, it is essential to note that studies are still in their preliminary stage.
+However, early findings are promising.
 Jasmine Green Tea is not, by far, a “cure” to cancer.

 Reduced Risks of Diabetes